 The Virtual Dementia Tour® (VDT) is designed to build sensitivity and awareness in individuals caring for those with dementia.
 The VDT is a dementia simulation creating understanding of the physical and mental challenges faced by those with dementia.
-VDT is offered in full session format this year.
-Each session is on a first-come, first-served basis and will be offered during all four time periods.
+The tour will be offered in increments throughout the entire day, please sign up early to reserve a space.

 Melanie Bunn, MS, RN, GNP, Dementia Training Specialist,